wincle626/IncompleteXilinxToolTutorals_2019.1/README.md

 # This is a incomplete Xilinx tool tutorial based on version 2019.1
 It only shows a simple design flow of software/hardware for Xilinx MPSoC.
-It is INCOMPLETE because the hardware as well as its linux appliation software are both not tested on board.
+It is INCOMPLETE because it does not cover everything you need to know about Xilinx design tool.
+Furthermore, the hardware as well as its linux appliation software in this tutorial are both not tested on board.

 ## Xilinx High Level Synthesis